wesleyburr/subMaldi/paper.md

 data of each spectral replicate in adjacent columns.

-`subMALDI` was designed for use by researchers who wish to organize, process, and analyze single spectra data, particularly MS data, while still being able to access their raw data throughout the process.
+`subMALDI` was designed for use by researchers who wish to organize, process, and analyze single spectra data, particularly MS data, while still being able to access their raw data at various points throughout the process.
 It has been utilized in a scientific article in the *Journal of Forensic Chemistry* [@Yeh:2020] and in our laboratory for analysis of MALDI-MS and electrospray-ionization (ESI) MS data.
-The open framework format of `subMALDI` creates a more transparent pipeline for processing of MS data, where users can easily access their raw data and better understand the processing algorithms that are being executed on their data sets.
+The open framework format and data structures of `subMALDI` create a more transparent pipeline for processing of MS data, where users can easily access their raw data and better understand the processing algorithms that are being executed on their data sets.
 The `subMALDI` framework is